AngeloChen29/s26-10601-AI-ML/README.md

 This is a repository of the projects I made in the graduate level AI-ML course at Carnegie Mellon University.
 Some of the stuff here is starter code/boilerplate for running files and setting up dependencies.
 I do not claim the ownership of that material; those belong to the developers of the courseware at 10-301/601/701 at Carnegie Mellon.
-I completed these projects for the course.
+However, the completion of these projects is entirely work of my own.